alemiaschi/linguistically_informed_t5/README.md

 - *feature*: the name of the linguistic property.

-The datasets in the ```complexity_data``` are structured in training and test data.
+The datasets in the ```complexity_data``` folder are structured in training and test data.
 The training data is further split into 5 bins containing an increasing number of sentences and balanced for the six sentence lengths.
 Each file contains one instance per row, with the following information:

-- id: id of the sentence.
+- *id*: id of the sentence.

 - *sentence*: the raw text.